OPS-E2E-PPE/VBA-Docs/Language/Reference/User-Interface-Help/serialnumber-property.md

 ## Remarks

-You can use the **SerialNumber** property to ensure that the correct disk is inserted in a drive with removable media.
+Use the **SerialNumber** property to ensure that the correct disk is inserted in a drive with removable media.

 The following code illustrates the use of the **SerialNumber** property.